 TINIVukφ is the Initial Net Imbalance Volume Tag for each Generator Unit u and rank k.

-set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value of zero for each rank k from 1 to b-1, to a value of 1 – β for k = b and to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank from b+1 to N.
+set the value of each Net Imbalance Volume Tag (TNIVukφ) to a value of zero for each rank k where k ≤ b, to a value of 1 – β for rank k where k = b, and to a value equal to the value of each corresponding Initial Net Imbalance Volume Tag for each rank k where k > b.

 Price Average Reference Tagging